 The Guanacaste Tree also grows remarkably fast, reaching to almost 40 or so feet during its first year, making it very sustainable for wood harvesting.
 Unfortunately, however, many people have expressed concern over its fast growth, fearing it could become an invasive species under the right conditions.

-The Cultural Significance of the Guanacaste Tree in Costa Rica
+Cultural Significance of the Guanacaste Tree

 The Guanacaste Tree has had an indelible mark on Costa Rica’s culture.
 Its wide crown has provided shade from the hot Costa Rican sun to many travelers, and its leaves and fruits provide sustenance to the cattle that feed the common folk.